 To date, SPIE has distributed over $4 million dollars in individual scholarships.
 This ambitious effort reflects the Society's commitment to education and to the next generation of optical scientists and engineers around the world.

 The SPIE D.J.
-Lovell Scholarship was awarded to Scott Cushing, West Virginia University (USA).
+Lovell Scholarship was awarded to Daming Xu, University of Central Florida (USA).
 This is the Society's most prestigious scholarship.

-Ward Newman, University of Alberta (Canada), was awarded the John Kiel Scholarship which was established to honor SPIE founding member John Kiel, in recognition of his long-standing and significant contributions to the society.
+Weibo Cheng, The University of Arizona (USA), was awarded the John Kiel Scholarship which was established to honor SPIE founding member John Kiel, in recognition of his long-standing and significant contributions to the society.
 This scholarship is sponsored by SPIE and is awarded for the student's potential for long-term contribution to the field of optics and optical engineering.

-The Optical Design and Engineering Scholarship was awarded to Anne-Sophie Poulin-Girard, Université Laval(Canada).
+The Optical Design and Engineering Scholarship was awarded to James Corsetti, University of Rochester (USA).
 The scholarship was established in memory of Bill Price and Warren Smith, both well-respected members of SPIE's technical community.
 This scholarship is awarded to a full-time graduate or undergraduate student in the field of optical design and engineering.